Revolutionary Social Democracy

 To grasp quickly and straightforwardly what went wrong in post-1917 Russia, one must recall that, with its huge peasantry of 100 million and miniscule proletariat of 3 million, the country that gave birth to soviets was still not ripe for building socialism.
 This must be the starting point for all serious discussion about the ultimate fate of the October Revolution, not a “deficit”’ in Bolshevik “democratic political theory,” as Samuel Farber argues in Before Stalinism: The Rise and Fall of Soviet Democracy.
 The solution is not, as Michel Löwy asserts, quoting Rosa Luxemburg, “unlimited democracy,” as a substitute for the missing material basis for socialism, overcoming all problems.
 Such interpretations only rehash fossilized, post-1917 Kautsky, just as Blanc does in the book under review here.

 Featured Image Credit: Photo of Vorwarts newspaper, 1902, by Julie Wolfthorn Image modified by Tempest.

 We want to hear what you think.
 Contact us at email@example.com.

-John Marot is an independent scholar and the author of The October Revolution in Prospect and Retrospect: Interventions in Russian and Soviet History.
+John Marot is the author of The October Revolution in Prospect and Retrospect: Interventions in Russian and Soviet History.
 His articles have appeared in specialist journals and in socialist publications, Jacobin, New Politics, Against the Current, Historical Materialism and others.